Food Storage Time Calculator

 Contact UsTell us more, and we'll get back to you.

 Temperature control is the most critical factor in food safety and storage.
 The "danger zone" between 40°F and 140°F (4°C to 60°C) is where bacteria multiply rapidly.
-Understanding these temperature zones is crucial for proper food storage:
+Understanding these temperature zones is needed for proper food storage:

 | Zone | Temperature | Safety |